 Have you considered using complementary therapies and medicines?

-Complementary therapies are used in addition to conventional medical treatments like chemotherapy and hormone therapies.
-Some examples of complementary therapies include massage, yoga, acupuncture and reflexology.
+Complementary therapies are used in addition to conventional medical treatments like chemotherapy and hormone-blocking therapies.

 Should I use complementary or alternative therapies?

 It is best to carefully consider the use of any complementary medicines and seek advice from your medical team about any medicine or supplements you are using or considering.

 Some complementary therapies can cause unwanted side effects.
 They can also interfere with prescription medicines – including breast cancer medicines – and make your breast cancer treatment less effective.
 For example, vitamin C supplements can interfere with some chemotherapy treatments, and St John’s Wort can reduce the effectiveness of tamoxifen and some chemotherapies.

 Sometimes your doctor may suggest you use a complementary medicine.
 For example, vitamin D may be recommended if you are taking an aromatase inhibitor (Arimidex, Femara, Aromasin).

 Before starting any complementary medicine, talk to a member of your medical team to discuss any possible effects it may have on your breast cancer treatment and health.